 As the oldest university in Ireland, dating from 1592, Trinity has upheld a reputation of tradition and quality in education.
 Trinity College was one of the first European universities to offer an MBA programme in 1964.
 The Trinity MBA has developed continuously since then, and in 1999 it became the first Irish programme to receive international accreditation from the International Association of MBAs (AMBA).

-AMBA provide the only dedicated accreditation regime for MBA Programmes - all other accreditation schemes accredit whole business schools, and all their degree programmes combined, rather than the MBA specifically.
-The Trinity Business School has chosen to work with and be accredited by ABMA for this reason of focus and specialist evaluation.
+AMBA provides the only dedicated accreditation regime for MBA Programmes - all other accreditation schemes accredit whole business schools, and all their degree programmes combined, rather than the MBA specifically.
+The Trinity Business School has chosen to work with and to be accredited by ABMA for this reason of focus and specialist evaluation.

 Times Higher Education World University Rankings

 Trinity College Dublin is ranked 1st in Ireland and 138th in the world in the Times Higher Education World University Rankings 2014-15.

 Shanghai Jiao Tong University's Academic Ranking of World Universities

 In the Shanghai Jiao Tong University’s Academic Ranking of World Universities 2015, Trinity College is ranked 1st in Ireland and among the world’s top 200 universities.

 Universities are ranked by several indicators of academic or research performance, including alumni and staff winning Nobel Prizes and Fields Medals, highly cited researchers, papers published in Nature and Science, papers indexed in major citation indices, and the per capita academic performance of an institution.